soonkia/UCI_HAR_TidyData/README.md

 ###Running the code

-1. Unzip the dataset into the Data directory
+1. The Dataset gets downloaded and unzipped to the Data folder.
 2. Load the runAnlysis.R file - ensuring that your working directory is set to the location of where runAnalyis.R is located
 3. Run the mainfunc() function in R